 TechEmerge is on a mission to demonstrate that state-of-the-art technologies and new business models can make temperature-controlled logistics efficient, affordable, and sustainable in Nigeria.

 In collaboration with Kobo360—an e-logistics platform operating across Africa that connects truckers to customers—TechEmerge will match innovators across the world with leading companies in Nigeria to pilot sustainable cooling solutions that reduce losses in supply chains, strengthen access to TCL-dependent products and markets, and build commercial partnerships.

 Why TCL?
 TCL is crucial for both producers and consumers to participate in the $10+ billion global market for perishable products.
 Currently, Nigeria accounts for a very small slice of that market, but it offers long-term opportunities for those who enter at this nascent stage.
-Download our flyer.
+Download our brochure.

 We are seeking innovations, including homegrown Nigerian solutions, that are clean, sustainable, resource-efficient, and scalable.
 These innovations must be applicable for leading local companies, including transport/logistics companies, truck owners, insulated container & refrigeration unit providers, and TCL buyers.

 *Click here for detailed information on types of technologies, sectors, and specifications.

 TechEmerge innovators are selected through a competitive process.
 Shortlisted applicants will be invited for matchmaking with local adopters to pilot their technology, product, or service and commercialize it in Nigeria, and Africa more broadly.